legumeinfo/datastore-specifications/Genus/species/expression/workflow_guide.md

 ```
 /data/adf/nf-core/fetchngs/for_rex/create_samples_file.pl --genotype_tag=cultivar samplesheet/samplesheet.csv > formatted_table.tsv
 ```
 Check the newly created metadata table.
 It will likely take some manual editing, depending on the data submitted for each category.
-Often, the "name" is best copied "description" and with the original column contents supplanted by a more concise shorthand after this operation:
+Often, the original "name" contents are best copied to "description" and the "name" contents supplanted by a more concise shorthand.
+This will copy column 2 to column 3:
 ```
 awk 'BEGIN{FS=OFS="\t"} NR!=1 {$3=$2}'1 formatted_table.tsv
 ```